 There are times when you’re working on your computer and you need to send a file, link, address, or photo to your mobile device.
 Aside from emailing yourself, the most common solutions include using Evernote, Google Drive, Dropbox or something like AirDroid.

-These work well for certain things, like Evernote is good for lists, notes & links, you can sync tabs on Chrome and Firefox while Google Drive & Dropbox are good for documents, photos, audio & video files.
+These work well for certain things like Evernote is good for lists, notes & links, you can sync tabs on Chrome and Firefox while Google Drive & Dropbox are good for documents, photos, audio & video files.
 AirDroid is more flexible than the previous solutions but you’ll have to connect your mobile device to the web browser before you can send stuff across.

-If you need something that can do all of these stuff – send notes, documents, photos, address, etc. and have the same capabilities and flexibility of all the apps and services mentioned above, then you should check out PushBullet.
+If you need something that can do all of this stuff – send notes, documents, photos, address, etc. and have the same capabilities and flexibility of all the apps and services mentioned above, then you should check out PushBullet.
 This Android app allows users to quickly send stuff from their computer to any Android device (phones and tablets) or vice versa.

 To use PushBullet, just download it from the Play Store and install the app on your Android device, then login with your preferred Google account.